wp-plugins/front-end-pm/readme.txt

 * Using display name instead of user_login to send message (partially).
 * Send email to all users when a new announcement is published (there are options to control).
+* Now admins can set time delay between two messages send by a user.
 * Bug fixes in bbcode and code in content when send message.
 * Security fixes in autosuggestion.
 * New options are added in admin settings.